Home Maintenance Guide: Your House’s Exterior

 Keeping your house’s exterior looking good is about being observant.
 Should you notice any cracks, dirt, or damage, it’s best to address it as quickly as possible.
 That way, when you’re ready to sell your home, everything has been properly maintained.

 However, if you discover a large issue at sale time that you simply cannot afford to fix, consider working with an off-market buyer to get a fair price for your home.
 At Sundae, we have a marketplace of property investors who can offer cash for your home without you having to clean or make repairs.
-Working with us, you can sell your home as-is and even get a cash advance of $10,000 to help with expenses.
+Working with us, you can sell your home as-is.
+Additionally, you may be eligible for a cash advance of up to $10,000 to help with expenses.